BazingaZeta/storybook-example/README.md

 # Storybook Example

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the command:
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the `quickstart-redux` template using the command:

 ```sh
 npx create-react-app storybook-example --use-npm --template quickstart-redux